-Lion had no facility-related accidents in 2020.
-However, using data on accidents that occurred at the plants of other companies, we are working to prevent safety management from becoming a thoughtless formality and maintain employee skills, abilities and awareness.
-The two main types of accidents that occur with facilities that handle dangerous substances are fires/explosions and leaks.
-To prevent these, since 2016, we have implemented ongoing basic education on static electricity, which can ignite fires, as well as periodic education at plants about corrosion, the main cause of leaks, to enhance awareness and knowledge.
+As part of our ongoing facility safety initiatives, we utilize information on plant accidents that have occurred at other companies to strengthen our safety management and maintain the skills, techniques and awareness of our operators.
+Serious types of accidents that occur within facilities that handle dangerous substances include fires/explosions and leaks.
+To prevent these, since 2016, we have provided ongoing basic education on static electricity, which can ignite fires, as well as periodic education at plants about corrosion, the main cause of leaks, to enhance awareness and knowledge.

 To address facility aging, we designate standards for routine inspections and maintenance by degree of importance and carry them out accordingly.